It’s about time we commented on the current #1 movie in the world.

 He lives with his mother Penny (Frances Conroy) in an unkempt building, next door to the lovely Sophie (Zazie Beetz), a single mother caring for her little daughter.
 Penny has a rather singular nickname for Arthur: Happy.

 Unlike Heath Ledger’s Joker, Arthur has no red-tinted “smile” slashed onto his face.
 Instead, we find that he suffers from a real condition—Pathological Laughter Disorder—which interrupts even the gloomiest moments with laughter spurts that are uncalled for.
-The scenes are painful to watch, as Phoenix masterfully replicated the condition
+The scenes are painful to watch, as Phoenix masterfully replicated the condition.

 Although the film is peppered with a few genuine smiles, in Arthur’s own words, all he has are negative thoughts.